Usman74569/Data-Analytics/README.md

 **Key Highlights:**

 * Created DAX measures and established data relationships for accurate reporting.
 * Implemented forecasting using a continuous Date Table and dynamic DAX measures to predict future sales trends (Seasonality = 12, Confidence = 99%).
+Seasonality = 12 tells the forecasting model to look for repeating patterns every 12 units
 * Enabled Q&A functionality for real-time, conversational data exploration by executives.

 ---